caller9/berkeley_ai_cert_capstone/README.md

 To run this, you'll need a CUDA compatible GPU with 24GB VRAM or some experience in tuning the models to fit into less VRAM.
 You'll need almost all 24GB, so running a headless machine or using the integrated GPU for your desktop environment is a good idea if you aren't using a cloud VM.

 Run the `nvidia-smi` command to see allocated VRAM.
 Ideally this should be under 10MB with your kernels unloaded.
+If it is a few hundred MB, you may be fine.

 Specs of the machine used for this process:
 ```